shpml/fundamentals/05_chapter/08_assesment.md

 9) After you float your `nav` items, you should notice how your header wraps around the side of the nav bar.
 Can you remember the CSS solution to this problem?
 Yep, it's the infamous `clearfix` class.

 * Go ahead, and add a class of "clearfix" to your nav bar.
-* In your CSS file, set your "clearfix" class to the following:
+* In your CSS file, set your `clearfix` class to the following:

 ```css
 ...